joedolson/wp-accessibility/src/readme.txt

 * Address some accessibility issues in the WordPress admin styles
 * Add labels to standard WordPress form fields if missing

-= Accessibility Tools built into WP Accessibility: =
+= Accessibility Tools in WP Accessibility: =

-* Show the color contrast between two provided hexadecimal color values.
+* Test the color contrast between two provided hexadecimal color values.
 * Enable diagnostic CSS to show CSS-detectable problems in visual editor or on front-end of site.

 Learn more! <a href="http://make.wordpress.org/accessibility/wp-accessibility-plugin/">Read about the accessibility issues corrected</a> by WP Accessibility!